kuriakosant/python-cli-password-manager/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.